OIEIEIO/openmonero/README.md

-# OpenMonero - a fully open sourced implementation of MyMonero backend
+# MonetaVerde Web Wallet - a fully open sourced implementation of MyMonetaVerde backend

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to demonstrate how to provide Monero related JSON REST service.
 For this purpose, a service called Open Monero was developed.

-OpenMonero is an open source implementation of backend of https://mymonero.com/.
+MonetaVerde Web Wallet is an open source implementation of backend of https://mymonero.com/.
 The frontend, which includes HTML, CSS, JavaScript, was adapted from (and originally developed by) https://mymonero.com/.

-Open Monero's backend is open sourced, free to use, host and modify.
-Additionally, some features were added/changed as compared to MyMonero.
+MonetaVerde Web Wallet backend is open sourced, free to use, host and modify.
+Additionally, some features were added/changed as compared to MyMonetaVerde.
 They include:

  - google analytics, cloudflare, images and flash were removed.
  - frontend's html and javascript upgrades and cleanups.